Ogdensburg library board files sexual harassment complaint against city councilor

 City Manager Stephen P. Jellie said he received the document, adding he will address the complaint “in a timely manner” after consulting with legal counsel.

 Ms. Kerfien deferred to Ms. McLagan for all inquiries.
-Mr. Fisher did not respond to a request for comment at the time of this report.
+Mr. Fisher did not respond to a request for comment by press time.
+Following the open portion of Monday night’s City Council meeting, councilors moved into executive session to discuss pending litigation.
+When the executive session concluded, Mayor Jeffrey M. Skelly said Mr. Fisher had left through the back door.

 The city’s sexual harassment policy, outlined in Article 12 of the City Charter’s Administrative Regulations, requires “a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.”